 Breakfast or Brunch Reception

 If you're having a sunrise wedding, or just envision getting married bright and early in the morning, then you'll want to have a breakfast or brunch reception.
 Traditionally, menus include breakfast classics like quiche, frittata, and eggs benedict.
 It's great to have stations where guests can get food like omelets, and French toast made to order.
 For a touch of luxury, consider adding smoked salmon, caviar, or a carving station with ham, turkey or roast beef.
 Spice things up with Bloody Mary's, Bellinis, and Mimosas.
-And don't forget the coffee!

-It's inexpensive; people will drink considerably less alcohol, and the types of food served are typically cheaper as well.
+- Pros: It's inexpensive; people will drink considerably less alcohol, and the types of food served are typically cheaper as well.
 If you want to get a jump-start on your honeymoon, a brunch reception perfectly allows you to leave the same day.

-Consider your guests, especially those who live two hours away.
+- Cons: Consider your guests, especially those who live two hours away.
 They'll have to get up very early to make it to your wedding.
 Also, you won't have as long to get ready in the morning.

 A New Twist

 A cocktail-style brunch.
-Have your caterer reinvent breakfast classics into hors d'oeuvres such as mini-eggs benedict, bite sized French toast, and scrambled egg bites topped with caviar.
+Have your caterer reinvent breakfast classics into hors d'oeuvres such as mini-eggs benedict, bite-sized French toast, and scrambled egg bites topped with caviar.
 Keep those Mimosas and Bellini's flowing!

 A Lunch Reception